OpenStack: Messaging (Zaqar)

 Zaqar is a multi-tenant cloud messaging service for Web developers.
 The service features a fully RESTful API, which developers can use to send messages between various components of their SaaS and mobile applications by using a variety of communication patterns.
 Underlying this API is an efficient messaging engine designed with scalability and security in mind.
 Other OpenStack components can integrate with Zaqar to surface events to end users and to communicate with guest agents that run in the "over-cloud" layer.

 Shared file system (Manila)

 OpenStack Shared File System (Manila) provides an open API to manage shares in a vendor agnostic framework.
-Standard primitives include ability to create, delete, and give/deny access to a share and can be used standalone or in a variety of different network environments.
+Standard primitives include the ability to create, delete, and give/deny access to a share and can be used standalone or in a variety of different network environments.
 Commercial storage appliances from EMC, NetApp, HP, IBM, Oracle, Quobyte, INFINIDAT and Hitachi Data Systems are supported as well as filesystem technologies such as Red Hat GlusterFS or Ceph.